-- (b) Each municipal and justice court has jurisdiction of cases in equity as follows The following civil cases in equity are Chapter 5.1 civil matters: - (1) In all cases Cases to try title to personal property when the amount involved is not more than twenty-five thousand dollars (\$25,000). - (2) In all cases Cases when equity is pleaded as a defensive matter in any case otherwise properly pending in a municipal or justice court that is otherwise a Chapter 5.1 civil matter. - (3) To Cases to vacate a judgment or order of such municipal or justice court obtained in a Chapter 5.1 civil matter through extrinsic fraud, mistake, inadvertence, or excusable neglect. - (c) In any action that is otherwise within its jurisdiction, the court may impose liability whether the theory upon which liability is sought to be imposed involves legal or equitable principles. - (d) Changes in the jurisdictional ceilings made by amendments to this section at the 1977-78 Regular Session or the 1985-86 Regular Session of the Legislature shall not constitute a basis for the transfer to another court of any case pending at the time such changes become operative.
+- (b) Each municipal and justice court has jurisdiction of cases in equity as follows The following cases in equity are limited cases: - (1) In all cases Cases to try title to personal property when the amount involved is not more than twenty-five thousand dollars (\$25,000). - (2) In all cases Cases when equity is pleaded as a defensive matter in any case otherwise properly pending in a municipal or justice court that is otherwise a limited case. - (3) To Cases to vacate a judgment or order of such municipal or justice court obtained in a limited case through extrinsic fraud, mistake, inadvertence, or excusable neglect. - (c) In any action that is otherwise within its jurisdiction, the court may impose liability whether the theory upon which liability is sought to be imposed involves legal or equitable principles. - (d) Changes in the jurisdictional ceilings made by amendments to this section at the 1977-78 Regular Session or the 1985-86 Regular Session of the Legislature shall not constitute a basis for the transfer to another court of any case pending at the time such changes become operative.

 Comment.
-Section 86 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 86 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.
+VI, § 5(e).
+It is also amended to reflect elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).

-The cases and proceedings listed in subdivisions (a) and (b) are Chapter 5.1 civil matters unless the amount in controversy exceeds \$25,000.
+The matters listed in subdivisions (a) and (b) are not limited cases if the amount in controversy exceeds \$25,000.
 See Section 85.
-Formerly, each county had one or more municipal courts and a superior court, and the cases and proceedings listed in Section 86 were within the original jurisdiction of the municipal court, unless the amount in controversy exceeded \$25,000.
-A Chapter 5.1 civil matter is equivalent to a matter within the original jurisdiction of the municipal court under former law, so subdivisions (a) and (b) as amended continue the effect of former law.
-See Section 85 (Chapter 5.1 civil matters and general civil matters) & Comment.
+Formerly, each county had one or more municipal courts and a superior court, and the matters listed in Section 86 were within the original jurisdiction of the municipal court, unless the amount in controversy exceeded \$25,000.
+A limited case is equivalent to a matter within the original jurisdiction of the municipal court under former law, so subdivisions (a) and (b) as amended continue the effect of former law.
+See Section 85 (limited cases) & Comment.